-4 Goal Name Homebuyer Assistance Goal Description Homebuyer Assistance Ninety thousand dollars (\$90,000) will be used to provide at least three eligible low -mod income individuals or families with the pre-disaster fair market value, less any duplication of benefits, as down payment assistance to purchase replacement housing.
-This gap financing will be provided to households purchasing a more expensive home in Goldsboro, up to the amount by which the new home price exceeds the buy-out purchase amount not to exceed \$25,000.
-5 Goal Name Public Facilities & Improvements Goal Description Public Facilities &amp; Improvements One hundred and fifty thousand dollars (\$150,000) CDBG funds has been allocated to be utilized towards the debt service of the WA Foster Center.
-The WA Foster Recreational Center is located within a low/mod census area (Census Tract 15; Block Group 2).
 6 Goal Name Public Services Goal Description The City of Goldsboro annually sets aside a portion (15%) of its Community Development Block Grant entitlement to fund public service activities provided by local community-based organizations and/or non-profits for the benefit of low-to-moderate income residents.
 Eligible activities include, but not limited to youth services, employment, crime prevention, child-care, health services, housing counseling, and services for battered and abused spouses.
-Public Services has been allocated \$52,347 of FY21-22 CDBG funds to strengthen communities by addressing the needs of specific populations through funding projects or programs by non-profit organizations or for-profit corporations that meet CDBG program national objectives as identified by HUD and benefit LMI residents of the City.
-8 Goal Name CHDO Activity Goal Description Community Housing Development Organizations (CHDO) CHDO Set aside amount is \$37,611.
-Staff will recommend an additional allocation of HOME Prior Years funds to projects that are owned, developed, or sponsored by a nonprofit that qualifies as a CHDO as defined at 24 CFR §92.2. as a part of the development of this AAP, based on continuing public and stakeholder input.
+Public Services has been allocated \$52,347 of FY21-22 CDBG funds and \$52,660 of FY 20-21 CDBG funds to strengthen communities by addressing the needs of specific populations through funding projects or programs by non-profit organizations or for-profit corporations that meet CDBG program national objectives as identified by HUD and benefit LMI residents of the City.
+Due to delayed approval of FY20-21 HUD funds due to the pandemic, FY20-21 Public Services funds were not awarded.
+8 Goal Name CHDO Activity Goal Description Community Housing Development Organizations (CHDO) CHDO Set Aside amount for FY21-22 is \$37,611.
+The CHDO Set Aside of \$35,553 will also be awarded.
+Due to delayed approval of FY20-21 HUD funds due to the pandemic, FY20-21 CHDO funds were not awarded.
 Types of development activities - projects that involved acquisition, rehabilitation, and/or new construction of housing for sale or rent to low-income families.
 9 Goal Name Economic Development Goal Description The City of Goldsboro will fund Subrecipients that address the economic needs of low-income individuals and families through the creation of sustainable business development and employment opportunities within the City of Goldsboro.
-Economic Development has been allocated \$25,000 of CDBG Prior Year funds to support the City of Goldsboro Summer Youth Employment Initiative Program (SYEI) during the summer of 2021.
+Economic Development has been allocated \$30,000 of CDBG Prior Year funds to support the City of Goldsboro Summer Youth Employment Initiative Program (SYEI) during the summer of 2022.
 As part of the SYEI program, youth employees will work for six weeks within one of two designated track sessions for sixteen (16) hours per week.
 They will also participate in soft skills trainings and excursions for four hours per week.
-The City will allocate matching funds from General Funds to assist with the funding of the program this summer.
+The City will allocate matching funds from General Funds to assist with the funding of the program.